JarnoRalli/gstreamer-examples/deepstream-examples/README.md

 * [deepstream-triton-tracking](deepstream-triton-tracking/README.md)
   * 4-class object detector with tracking, uses local version of the Triton Inference Server for inference
 * [deepstream-retinaface](deepstream-retinaface/README.md)
-  * RetinaFace bbox- and landmark detector.
-Uses a custom parser
+  * RetinaFace bbox- and landmark detector
+  * Uses a custom parser called [NvDsInferParseCustomRetinaface](src/retinaface_parser/nvdsparse_retinaface.cpp)
+  * Shows how a modified version of the `nvinfer` plug-in can be used for writing faces, detected by the primary detector, to hard drive as images.

 You can execute the examples either: